prgcont/workshop-k8s/lesson-4/README.md

 [Here](https://github.com/prgcont/workshop-k8s/blob/master/src/prometheus/prometheus-deployment.yaml)
 is the Prometheus deployment that we're going to use during our workshop

-In the *metadata section*, we give the pod a label with a key of name and a value of prometheus.
+In the *metadata section*, we give the pod a label with a key of name and a value of Prometheus.
 This will come in handy later.

 In *annotations*, we set a couple of key/value pairs that will actually allow Prometheus